Examining the Tableau Font

 A Closer Look at the Tableau Font

 A graphic designer friend described the Tableau font as the love child between Verdana and Avenir.
-There are also letters that have very similar design characteristics to Corbel (as well as Calibri, Ebrima and others).
+There are also letters that have very similar design characteristics to Corbel, as well as Calibri, Ebrima and many others.
 Let's compare in detail some of these characteristics that are similar and what sets the Tableau font apart.

 The image below shows the Tableau font (in pink) compared to Corbel and Verdana (outlined).
 Notice how similar the letter n

 is for these fonts (i.e. a very similar shoulder).